typelevel/Laika/docs/05-extending-laika/03-implementing-directives.md

-  The function will not be invoked at all in case of missing required parts or type conversion errors, instead an invalid node will inserted into the AST which will be handled depending on your error handling configuration [TODO - link] This makes it quite convenient for directive authors as it removes a lot of boilerplate.
+  The function will not be invoked at all in case of missing required parts or type conversion errors, instead an invalid node will inserted into the AST which will be handled depending on your [Error Handling] configuration.
+  This makes it quite convenient for directive authors as it removes a lot of boilerplate.

   When the directive is valid, the parameters of the function will be of the type matching your spec,